newline-lab/20810209/docs/source/lab1.rst

   $ source devel/setup.bash
   $ rosrun turtlebot_package publisher

-In this file will write the code related to the publisher's node.
+In this file we will write the code related to the publisher's node:

 .. code-block:: cpp